MaherBouidani/the-shoppies/READme.md

 1 - Make sure you have Node and NPM installed:
     run (node -v) and (npm -v) in the terminal command to verify if Node is installed.

-    1.1 If there are not installed, visit: https://www.npmjs.com/get-npm to install Node and NPM
+    1.1 If they are not installed, visit: https://www.npmjs.com/get-npm to install Node and NPM

 2- Navigate to the local repository directory and then: